We Raise & Repair Concrete...

 You $ave Money!

-Concrete Raising Corporation uses an engineered cementitious slurry to raise or level concrete slabs and fill the voids beneath them.
-This process of raising concrete with a cement based slurry that results in a repair which, when cured, is impervious to water and therefore a more permanent fix.
+CRC uses an Engineered Cementitious Slurry or Geotechnical Polyurethane Foam to raise or level concrete slabs and fill the voids beneath them.
+This process of raising concrete results in a repair which, when cured, is impervious to water.

-Concrete Raising is also known as Mud Jacking, Concrete Lifting or Slab Raising...
+Concrete Raising is also known as Poly Jacking, Mud Jacking, Concrete Lifting or Slab Raising.

-Our engineered cementitious slurry is pumped under pressure into small holes drilled through existing concrete slabs.
-The "slurry" displaces air pockets, water or water saturated materials, fills all void areas under the slab, raises the slab, and leaves a firm permanent subgrade.
+Our engineered cementitious slurry or Polyurethane Foam is pumped under pressure into small holes drilled through existing concrete slabs.
+The slurry or foam displaces air pockets, water or water saturated materials, fills all void areas under the slab, raises the slab, and leaves a firm permanent subgrade.

 Click on image for large version